CERTCC/CERT-Guide-to-CVD/docs/phases/avoid_risk.md

 # Avoid Unnecessary Risk in Finding Vulnerabilities

+Looking for vulnerabilities in software and hardware is a critical part of the security ecosystem.
+However, it is important to do so in a way that minimizes the potential for harm to others.
+This section provides advice for finders and vendors on how to avoid unnecessary risk when finding vulnerabilities.

+!!! tip "Advice for Finders"

     Finders should exercise an appropriate degree of care when performing vulnerability research.
 This will help to alleviate legal concerns and limit the potential for damage to others.
     Vulnerability research should of course be performed on equipment that the finder is authorized to use for the purpose.
 If the research is performed on behalf of an organization such as a private security firm or university, permission should be obtained before attempting research on organization-owned equipment.

+!!! tip "Advice for Vendors"

     Likewise, organizations should make the rules and process for obtaining permission very clear and easy to find.
 For example, a form or email address provided on an intranet page might be sufficient.
 Employees hired specifically to find vulnerabilities should be briefed on necessary rules and provided with concrete permission as part of the on-boarding process.
 Failure to adequately document permissible scope and authority for vulnerability testing can lead to frustration and other negative consequences with various legal ramifications.

+## Types of Risk

+There are several types of risk that should be considered when performing vulnerability research.
+These include operational risk, safety risk, and legal risk.

 !!! warning "Operational Risk"